|Juvenile Arrest Rate Trends

 [Text only] [Excel file]

 - As a result of these divergent trends, a greater percentage of assaults that law enforcement handled in recent years has been for less serious offenses.
-In 1980, there were 2 juvenile arrests for simple assault for every 1 juvenile arrest for aggravated assault; by 2010, this ratio had grown to 4-to-1, with most of this growth occurring after the mid-1990s.
+In 1980, there were 2 juvenile arrests for simple assault for every 1 juvenile arrest for aggravated assault; by 2011, this ratio approached 5-to-1, with most of this growth occurring after the mid-1990s.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: